 For example, the Ir-catalysed hydrogenation of two allylic alcohol fragments, giving 97 and 93 % ee, has been recently employed to obtain a late stage intermediate of the renin-inhibitor drug Aliskiren.

-Several substitution patterns and different functionalities on the aromatic source are under study to demonstrate the wide applicability of this specific route towards chiral molecules of interest.
+We have then reported the asymmetric hydrogenation of prochiral 1,4-dienes generated by Birch reduction of readily available aromatic compounds.
+Several substitution patterns and different functionalities on the aromatic source were tolerated and demonstrated the wide applicability of this specific route towards chiral molecules of interest.

 .
 Peters, B. K.; Liu, J.; Margarita, C.; Andersson, P. G. Chem.
 Eur.
 J., 2015, 21, 7292–7296.